PrincetonUniversity/a100_workshop/02_adroit_gpu_nodes/README.md

-# What GPU resources does Princeton have?
+# What GPU resources does Princeton Research Computing have?

 See the [Hardware Resources](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing#hardware)" on the [GPU Computing](https://researchcomputing.princeton.edu/support/knowledge-base/gpu-computing) page for a complete list.